Green Park: Description and surroundings

 The park consists almost entirely of mature trees rising out of turf; the only flowers are naturalised narcissus.

 The park is bounded on the south by Constitution Hill, on the east by the pedestrian Queen's Walk, and on the north by Piccadilly.
 It meets St. James's Park at Queen's Gardens with the Victoria Memorial at its centre, opposite the entrance to Buckingham Palace.
 To the south is the ceremonial avenue of the Mall, and the buildings of St James's Palace and Clarence House overlook the park to the east.
 Green Park Underground station has platforms of the Piccadilly, Victoria and Jubilee lines.
 It is by the north end of Queen's Walk.
-Tyburn stream runs beneath Green Park.
+The Tyburn stream runs beneath Green Park.

 In 2016 one acre of the park near the Bomber Command Memorial was designated as the 90th Coronation Meadow, named The Queen's Meadow, and established as a wildflower meadow using seed taken from ancient meadows at Horsenden Meadow in Ealing, and Valebridge Common in West Sussex.
 In 2017 a wide range of flowers were reported such as yellow rattle and common poppy.